giantswarm/docs/src/content/vintage/getting-started/observability/logging/architecture/index.md

 - `Grafana Loki` that is accessible through our managed Grafana instance.
 - `multi-tenant-proxy`, a proxy component used to handle multi-tenancy for Loki.
-- A couple of loggings agents (`Grafana Promtail` and `Grafana Agent`) that run on the management cluster and your workload clusters alike.
+- A couple of logging agents (`Grafana Promtail` and `Grafana Agent`) that run on the management cluster and your workload clusters alike.
 We currently need two different tools for different purposes.
     - Promtail is used to retrieve the container and kubernetes audit logs
     - Grafana Agent to retrieve the kubernetes events.